Official bilingualism in Canada: After confederation

-In 1867, the use of both English and French for federal statute, parliamentary debates, and parliamentary publications, was mandated by Section 133 of the British North America Act, 1867.
+In 1867, the use of both English and French for federal statutes, parliamentary debates, and parliamentary publications, was mandated by Section 133 of the Constitution Act, 1867.
 Section 133 also protects the right of individuals to use either English or French in federal courts.

 Constitutional provisions on official languages

 Constitution Act, 1867 (Section 133)

 English and French have had limited constitutional protection since 1867.
 Section 133 of the Constitution Act, 1867 guarantees either language may be used in federal courts and the Parliament of Canada, and must be used in its parliamentary journals, records, and acts.

 Similar obligations are placed on the Province of Quebec.

 Canadian Charter of Rights and Freedoms (Sections 16–23)

 Language rights are primarily provided in sections 16–23 of the Canadian Charter of Rights and Freedoms, which became law in 1982 and declares English and French Canada's official languages.
 Sections 16–19 guarantee them equal status in federal parliament, government institutions and courts; require all statutes, records and journals of Parliament be published in both languages; and give both those versions equal authority.
 Section 20 guarantees each Canadian's right to English or French communication with every central office of the federal government and with each of its regional offices on which exists "a significant demand for communication with and services from that office".
 Significant demand is not defined in the Charter itself but in the Official Languages Act of 1988.

 The Charter of Rights and Freedoms places similar constitutional obligations on the Province of New Brunswick, making it the only officially bilingual province in Canada.
 (Both languages are official in all three territories by statute: Yukon, Nunavut along with Inuit languages, and the Northwest Territories along with Inuit, Métis, and many First Nations languages besides.)

 Section 21 ensures that the Charter supplements, rather than replaces, any English or French language rights constitutionalized previously.
 Section 22 ensures that the Charter does not affect rights of other languages.